mostafa/react-native-fullscreen-video/README.md

 [![npm version](https://badge.fury.io/js/react-native-fullscreen-video.svg)](https://badge.fury.io/js/react-native-fullscreen-video)
  [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-One of the main issues of react-native-video is making video full-screen on android.
-To solve this issue, I've made this package that acts as full-screen video component.
+One of the main issues of react-native-video is making video full-screen on Android.
+To solve this issue, I've made this package that acts as a full-screen video component.

 ## Installation
 To install react-native-fullscreen-video, you can use install from git or use a javascript package manager (e.g. npm or yarn).